Tips to Get Beautiful Healthy Hair Naturally at Home

 Many stylists and hair experts recommend getting a haircut if your hair is thinning.
 It might seem counterintuitive, but it can help to lessen the appearance of the thinning.
 Getting highlights is also a tip that can help thinning hair look healthier.

-A new natural treatment for hair loss offered by Wimpole Clinic is Platelet-Rich Plasma (PRP) therapy, which harnesses your own body’s healing ability by taking your own blood and extracting your own plasma which contains platelets (the good stuff).
+A new natural treatment for hair loss offered by Wimpole Clinic is Platelet-Rich Plasma (PRP) therapy, which harnesses your own body’s healing ability by taking your own blood and extracting your own plasma, which contains platelets (the good stuff).
 They are then reinserted into the area of your scalp or body that will benefit from rejuvenation.

-There are also some alternative options such as wigs which can be made from natural hair, gentle hair extensions which can also be made from natural hair or synthetic, or the many ideas at like FemaleHairlossReview.com if you are starting to lose hair or notice thinning hair and it's bothering you.
+There are also some alternative options such as wigs which can be made from natural hair, gentle hair extensions which can also be made from natural hair or synthetic, or the many ideas at sites like FemaleHairlossReview.com if you are starting to lose hair or notice thinning hair and it's bothering you.

-If hair loss is ever extreme then there are options such as a hair transplant or for men there’s even a procedure called Advanced Tricho Pigmentation which creates the impression of more hair follicles and hair than there actually is.
+If hair loss is ever extreme, then there are options such as a hair transplant or, for men, there’s even a procedure called Advanced Tricho Pigmentation, which creates the impression of more hair follicles and hair than there actually is.
 Medihair's hair transplant statistics show that 41.3% of males are suffering from advanced hair loss.

 The cost of a treatment like Advanced Tricho Pigmentation is in the range of £500 to £3500 depending on the size of the treatment area, so opting for procedures like this is not a cheap option, but they can offer more of a permanent option than trying to cover it up with a hair-piece or hair extensions, so it could be cost-effective in the longrun.
 It lasts around three years.

-You can also explore semi-permanent makeup tattoos for disguising hair loss too in some areas; these will often cost in the hundreds of pounds, again depending on the size of the area.
+You can also explore semi-permanent makeup tattoos for disguising hair loss, too, in some areas; these will often cost in the hundreds of pounds, again depending on the size of the area.

 For more tips on how to hide your hair loss yourself at home, check out my blog post how to disguise thinning hair and also learn more about how your lifestyle choices can affect hair loss to try and prevent it.